Culinary Medicine

 Culinary Medicine for Women's Health

-This option helps busy, health-conscious women understand how TCM uses foods, spices, and acupressure to address the specific signs and symptoms unique to their bodies.
+Now the busy health-conscious woman can understand how TCM uses foods, spices, and acupressure to address the specific signs and symptoms unique to their bodies.

 Culinary Medicine for Children's Health

-A compilation between traditional Chinese medicine principles and personal parental experience this option offers an outlook to children's health and their most common diseases from a completely different perspective.
+A compilation between traditional Chinese medicine principles and personal parental experience this is an outlook to children's health and their most common diseases from a completely different perspective.

 Seasonal Menu